sketch-hq/SketchAPI/docs-website/pages/plugins-manifest.md

 #### `bundleVersion`

-Specfies the version of the plugin bundle's metadata structure and file layout.
+Specifies the version of the plugin bundle's metadata structure and file layout.
 This is optional, default `1`.
 No other versions are currently supported.

 #### `compatibleVersion`